adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 **Note:** Make sure you put the private key file at the location specified in `priv_key_path`, and that it is readable only to the user account that runs the tool.

+In User Sync 2.1 or later there is an alternative to storing the private key in a separate file; you can place the private key directly in the configuration file.
+Rather than using the `priv_key_path` key, use `priv_key_data` as follows:

+	  priv_key_data: |
+	    -----BEGIN RSA PRIVATE KEY-----
+	    MIIJKAIBAAKCAge85H76SDKJ8273HHSDKnnfhd88837aWwE2O2LGGz7jLyZWSscH
+	    ...
+	    Fz2i8y6qhmfhj48dhf84hf3fnGrFP2mX2Bil48BoIVc9tXlXFPstJe1bz8xpo=
+	    -----END RSA PRIVATE KEY-----

 #### Configure connection to your enterprise directory